MattCCC/fetchff/README.md

   withCredentials: true, // Pass cookies to all requests.
   timeout: 30000, // Request timeout in milliseconds (30s in this example).
   dedupeTime: 0, // Time window, in milliseconds, during which identical requests are deduplicated (treated as single request).
+  immediate: false, // If false, disables automatic request on initialization (useful for POST or conditional requests, React-specific)
+  staleTime: 600, // Data is considered fresh for 10 minutes before background revalidation (disabled by default)
   pollingInterval: 5000, // Interval in milliseconds between polling attempts.
 Setting 0 disables polling.
   pollingDelay: 1000, // Wait 1 second before beginning each polling attempt
   maxPollingAttempts: 10, // Stop polling after 10 attempts
   shouldStopPolling: (response, attempt) => false, // Function to determine if polling should stop based on the response.
 Return true to stop polling, or false to continue.
   method: 'get', // Default request method.
   params: {}, // Default params added to all requests.
+  urlPathParams: {}, // Dynamic URL path parameters for replacing segments like /user/:id
   data: {}, // Alias for 'body'.
 Default data passed to POST, PUT, DELETE and PATCH requests.
   cacheTime: 300, // Cache time in seconds.
 In this case it is valid for 5 minutes (300 seconds)
   cacheKey: (config) => `${config.url}-${config.method}`, // Custom cache key based on URL and method